 Programmers are the coders that write code, then turn it into instructions for the computer to understand.
 Designers use this code and create a game environment that appeals to gamers and fits within the restrictions of the budget and time frame.
 Testers test different parts of the game to make sure everything is working properly, look for bugs or other glitches, then recommend changes to help improve gameplay.

 In the final stages, you’ll need to prepare your game for submission to a digital distribution platform like Steam or Apple’s App Store.
 You’ll also want to start marketing your game, this means creating a website and social media accounts, writing a press release, making videos, and doing anything else that will help you get noticed.
 Finally, launch day arrives.
 You’ll have one last chance to fix any bugs before launching.
 Then it’s time to sit back and wait for the reviews.

 Gaming is a fascinating field.
 It’s growing rapidly, and if you have a passion for it, there are numerous opportunities available to you.
 Whether you love gaming or game development, these insights will help clear some things up about how video games are made and what goes into making them a reality for players.

 Yuriy Denisyuk is Game Production Lead at Pingle Studio.
 He’s responsible for successfully

 managing the Game Production pipeline.
 Yuriy is this lucky person who plays the best

-games for work in order to keep up with trends and create new ones.
-He likes writing, reading Manga, fantasy and professional literature in his free time.
+games for work to keep up with trends and create new ones.
+He likes writing and reading Manga, fantasy, and professional literature in his free time.